pubky/mainline/mainline-next/docs/prototype-plan.md

 - low-level streams expose enough information to implement high-level policy;
 - the high-level implementation depends only on the public low-level API;
 - callers can return early using understandable evidence;
+- GET coverage, settling, strict mode, deadlines, and equal-sequence tie-breaking behave as specified;
+- PUT `301` is a protocol error, and `302` becomes a conflict only after a direct GET verifies a newer item;
 - one-node and two-node testnets remain useful without weakening mainnet policy;
 - poor connectivity is visible through health and terminal query evidence;
 - tuning adapts to available CPU and network capacity without unnecessary